+On the other hand, some plants that are commonly viewed as weeds can actually help native seedlings to get started.
+For example, legumes (nitrogen-fixing plants) such as gorse and tree lucerne can provide ideal shelter and shade for native trees and shrubs to germinate and establish, in the absence of enough native shelter.
 Before you decide how best to control weeds in your area, you need to know what you're dealing with.
-If you need help identifying weeds, take a specimen (including the stem, leaves and any fruit or flowers) to Greater Wellington or your local DOC office.
-You could also check out www.ebop.govt.nz/weeds/weed-index.asp to view pictures of common weeds and learn about control options or refer to the list of common bush block weeds listed in Appendix 1 on page 35.

-Look at the whole picture

-Weed control can be time-consuming and expensive.
+If you need help identifying weeds, take a specimen (including the stem, leaves and any fruit or flowers) to the Greater Wellington Regional Council.
+You can use the list of common bush block weeds with photos listed in Appendix 1 on page 35 to help you identify which species are on your property and select "General weed control brochure" at www.gw.govt.nz/pest-plants-3 to find out the most effective ways of controlling some of these weeds.
+Look at the whole picture Weed control can be time-consuming and expensive.
 It is important to step back, assess and prioritise your weed problem.
 It is easy to fall into the trap of putting time and energy into the most conspicuous (but not necessarily most damaging) weeds while more insidious species remain unchecked.
 It is useful at an early stage to undertake an overall weed assessment of your block.
-If you don't feel confident that you will identify all weed species, Greater Wellington's Pest plant officers can help.
-The assessment should:

-- identify and map all pest plants - rank the plants in order of the most impact (actual and potential) on your bush block - include a staged programme to systematically address the problems.

-Keeping weeds out

-If you don't currently have a weed problem, it's in everyone's best interests to keep it that way.
+Keeping weeds out If you don't currently have a weed problem, it's in everyone's best interests to keep it that way.
 Weed control can be expensive and time-consuming, so the best place to start is by preventing weeds from getting established in the first place.
 To keep weeds out of your bush, make sure you:

 - Remove any potential seed sources in the area for example, infestations in nearby shelterbelts or individual trees in your garden or paddocks.
-It can also be a good idea to talk to your neighbours about a joint approach to removing local weed sources. - Don't leave bare areas in or on the edges of your bush - "nature abhors a vacuum" and will quickly fill up open clear ground with colonising plants, which are often opportunistic weeds.
-Planting up bare spots with locally-sourced native plants will fill in gaps and help prevent weeds from establishing.
+It can also be a good idea to talk to your neighbours about a joint approach to removing local weed sources - Don't leave bare areas in or on the edges of your bush "nature abhors a vacuum" and will quickly fill up open clear ground with colonising plants, which are often opportunistic weeds.
+Planting up bare spots with locally-sourced native plants will fill in gaps and help prevent weeds from establishing